 - You have federal student loans.

-- You’re working toward student loan forgiveness or may qualify for a loan repayment assistance program.
+- You may qualify for a loan repayment assistance program.

 - Your credit score isn’t good enough to refinance but you want to simplify your life with just one monthly payment.